 Should you and your family need to retreat into COVID-19-related self-isolation, it’s worth giving a little thought to how and what you’ll eat.
-Food writer and speaker Niki Bezzant offers some handy tips to get you through 14 days at home.
+Founding editor Niki Bezzant offers some handy tips to get you through 14 days at home.

 Just because you’re in lockdown doesn’t mean dinners have to be boring.
 In fact, why not use it as an opportunity to try something new?

 Food delivery services are an ideal and convenient solution, if they’re available where you are.

 Consider the healthier options in food-and-recipe box services and enjoy trying some new recipes.

 And, of course, if they are allowed to operate, restaurant delivery services such as Uber Eats are good when you don’t feel like cooking.
 Uber Eats offers an option to have your food left on the doorstep, so no one needs to make contact.
 But, in level 4 lockdowns they won’t be allowed to deliver.

 In many places, you can order your groceries online and have them delivered, or you can collect them from lockers, so you don’t need to come in contact with anyone.

 You can download this easy meal planner and shopping list to jot down what you’ll need for the recipes you’ll make over the coming weeks.
 This will help you keep costs down and make sure you have everything you need to feel comfortable at home.

 Cooking your own meals, if you’re feeling up to it – is a budget-friendly and healthy option.
 It might also be a nice distraction when you’re cooped up.
 Here are some ideas to help you set up to eat well in self-isolation.